-Ganesh Chaturthi is considered to be a major Hindu festival in India.
 It is believed that if we receive the blessings of Lord Ganesha, we receive the blessings of all divine beings.
-Lord Ganesha is believed to remove all our obstacles and makes sure that we have a pleasant life journey.
+Lord Ganesha is believed to remove all our obstacles and make sure that we have a pleasant life journey.
 This explains the exuberant atmosphere all around the country during the festival of Ganesh Chaturthi.

 This season particularly makes you thirsty, and so many available options around you make you want to quench your thirst with flavoured sodas and carbonated drinks.
 It is important that you avoid these and opt for healthier alternatives such as herbal teas and infused water.
 Drinking enough water and fluids will keep you well hydrated and energized for the day.

-While you want to enjoy the festivities to the fullest, you would get engrossed in it and forget to monitor your sugar levels.
-Monitor your sugar levels regularly to know whether they fall under the high, low or controlled range.
-You can accordingly improvise your diet and exercise to keep your sugar levels within the controlled range.
+While you want to enjoy the festivities to the fullest, you get engrossed in it and forget to monitor your sugar levels.
+Monitoring your sugar levels regularly will help you know whether it falls under the high, low or controlled range.
+Accordingly, you can improvise your diet and exercise to keep your sugar levels within the desired range.

-Make sure that you make the most of Ganesh Chaturthi and also keep your sugar levels in check.
-While the foodie in you might want to gorge on the festive delights, you should always think of your health first.
+Make sure that you make the most of Ganesh Chaturthi while also keeping your sugar levels in check.
+The foodie in you might want to gorge on the festive delights, but you should always think of your health first.

 To read more about diabetes, download the BeatO App.